-How To Do The Trendy Ayurvedic Cleanse People Are Obsessed With
+How To Do A Kitchari Cleanse, The Ayurvedic Practice People Are Loving

 We live in crazy times with crazy schedules, and the best thing we can do for our bodies is keep it simple.
 Kitchari is considered the most healing food in ayurveda, the world's oldest health system and sister science of yoga.